-Using a 'template' map of flumazenil $V_T$ , which is a quantitative measure of flumazenil binding at GABAA receptors, we demonstrated that the distribution of drug-induced effects in activity, as measured by the absolute paired-t value of post-drug vs pre, correlated with the distribution of GABAA receptors across the brain (figure 9).
+Using a 'template' map of flumazenil VT, which is a quantitative measure of flumazenil binding at GABAA receptors, we demonstrated that the distribution of drug-induced effects in activity, as measured by the absolute paired-t value of post-drug vs pre, correlated with the distribution of GABAA receptors across the brain (Fig. 5).
 In other words, regions with higher flumazenil binding also demonstrated bigger effects of drug on activity in delta, theta, alpha and beta bands.
-The 'time course' of this correlation across MEG session is summarised in figure 10.
+The 'time course' of this correlation across MEG session is summarised in Fig. 5(B).
+Interestingly, this time course suggests that the drug effects peak around the 5th hour scan, whereas self-reported subjective high, using the SHAS, peaks between the 1st and 3rd hours (supplementary Fig., S2), and had reduced by the 5th hour scan.
+While our limited sample size limits us from exploring this interesting discrepancy further in the present data, follow up studies with sufficient power to explore individual differences should explore this temporal dissociation between the peak in subjective effects and the peak in imaging metrics.